-Albertinia is known as the Aloe Capital of South Africa – the town boasts with plattelande hospitality, good food, wineries, the BIG 5, camping spots, Aloe products and a rich history.
+Albertinia is known as the Aloe Capital of South Africa.
+The town boasts with plattelande hospitality, good food, a winery, the BIG 5, great camping locations, Aloe products and a rich history.

 Albertinia boasts two factories dedicated to the extraction and processing of aloe juice to create a variety of beauty and wellness products.
 Visitors are invited to pop in at the factory shops of House of Aloes and Aloe Ferox, located right next to the N2 to purchase products as well as learn more about this magical indigenous plant species.
+The two aloe factories also boasts with visitor facilities like a nursery, kids play area and even a coffee shop!
 However, don’t stop your exploration of Albertinia here.
 Head further into the town to experience the old-style hospitality for yourself.

-The towns offers nature enthusiasts 4×4 trails, camping facilities (Gourits River Eco Camp), quad biking experiences and historical landmarks.
+The towns offers nature enthusiasts 4×4 trails, camping facilities Gourits River Guest Farm and Eco Camping, quad biking experiences and historical landmarks.
 The Garden Route Game Lodge is home to the BIG 5 – the Lion, Cheetah, Buffalo, Leopard and Elephant – and also a variety of reptiles and fauna and flora species.
 The Garden Route Game Lodge offers game drives with qualified tour guides – ensuring you of an authentic South African experience.

 Tuinplaas – just off the N2 – is regarded as a must visit when travelling via the N2.
-The farm is home to a coffee shop, museum and a ceramic shop.
+The farm is home to a coffee shop and a ceramic shop.
 The kids will love the farm atmosphere and tiny town – a replica of a town!

 The Tuinroete Wine Boutique – also just off the N2 – stocks a variety of local and international brands, which you can enjoy to hearts content once at your destination.
-The Tuinroete Wine Boutique is located on the premises of Aloe Motors, which also houses the Engen Garage, Aloe Motors Restaurant and a variety of specialty shops with bathroom facilities.
+The Tuinroete Wine Boutique is located on the premises of Aloe Motors, which also houses the Engen Garage, Aloe Motors Restaurant, Roosterkoekhoek and a variety of specialty shops with bathroom facilities.
+If you are looking for mouthwatering Biltong, you should definitely visit the Aloe Motors Complex.

 Police: +27 (0)28 735 8040